The arts are crucial to MIT’s culture of creativity and innovation.

 – President Rafael Reif

-Margaret McDermott and her late husband, Eugene McDermott (1899–1973), are MIT’s greatest arts patrons and generous benefactors of the Institute.
+Margaret McDermott (1912-2018) and her husband, Eugene McDermott (1899–1973), were MIT’s greatest arts patrons and generous benefactors of the Institute.
 A geophysicist and co-founder of Texas Instruments, Eugene McDermott was a member of the MIT Corporation from 1960 to 1973. … Continued